Toshiba to decide on sale of its chips business to government-led consortium: NHK

-TOKYO Embattled Toshiba Corp (6502.T) will pick a Japanese government-led group of Japanese, U.S. and South Korean firms and funds to buy the conglomerate's semiconductor business, public broadcaster NHK said on Tuesday.
+TOKYO (Reuters) - Embattled Toshiba Corp (6502.T) will pick a Japanese government-led group of Japanese, U.S. and South Korean firms and funds to buy the conglomerate's semiconductor business, public broadcaster NHK said on Tuesday.

 The group includes the state-backed fund Innovation Network Corp of Japan, the government's Development Bank of Japan, and U.S. private equity firm Bain Capital, sources have told Reuters.